kristofer/PokemonSqlLab/README.md

 ```

 For Part 4 specifically also leave a comment explaining how your query is deciding who the strongest trainer is

+Once all of that is done, submit a pull request